Trump ‘has got to be stopped’: Dems defy impeachment risks

 Previous polling was generally related to the exhaustive investigation into whether Trump conspired with Russia to influence the 2016 election.
 This one hinges on Trump’s effort to do the same with Ukraine heading into 2020.

-The rough transcript released Wednesday leaves no doubt that Trump was asking the Ukrainian president to investigate Biden and Biden’s son, who served on the board of a Ukrainian energy company while Biden was vice president.
+The rough transcript released Wednesday leaves no doubt that Trump was asking the Ukrainian president to investigate Biden and Biden’s son Hunter, who served on the board of a Ukrainian energy company while Biden was vice president.

 And while Democrats were outraged by details of the call, the new facts did little to sway Republican officials, who have stood behind Trump through multiple scandals and have little appetite to upset his passionate political base on the eve of the next election.